-Course type: A Level • Awarding/exam body: AQA
+Course type: A level & Applied • Awarding/exam body: AQA

 Classical Civilisation complements English Literature, History, Politics, Performance Studies, Religion and Philosophy and Art.
 Through The World of the Hero, students will study some of the greatest pieces of literature produced in the Ancient World; the Odyssey and the Aeneid.
 Both texts will be explored for attitudes and values of the time and explore what it was to be a hero in the Classical world.
 The Greek Theatre unit allows students to explore the background to western theatre performance using art and architecture, and to engage with ancient Greek comedy and tragedy, both of which pose questions relevant to society today.
 The Beliefs and Ideas unit looks at the philosophy and ethics of love and relationships.
 Those who like a good argument will be able to consider Greek and Roman ideas related to the passions, frustrations and delights of love in the Ancient World.
 The ethical questions raised by these ideas continue to be relevant and students will be able to discuss important issues surrounding love, desire, sex, sexuality and the institution of marriage.

 Culture and Arts: Greek Theatre